 Keep your back and upper body straight, then lower yourself to at least a sitting position.
 Hold the position for five seconds and push back up to the standing position.
 It’s best to keep your arms relatively close to your body.

-Check out this demonstration of goblet squats to get an idea how the move should look.
+Check out this demonstration of goblet squats to get an idea of how the move should look.

 To add to the effectiveness of this exercise, try using a light medicine ball.
 When you’re on the step, do either a forward chest press or lift.
 Bring the ball back to chest height and step down.
 Switch legs and repeat the exercise.
 Here’s a demonstration:

 Don’t expect results overnight.
-Like anything worth getting in life, it takes time to achieve, and consistent effort.
-If you lapse in your workouts, your fitness levels will decrease and you’ll lose any progress you may have made.
-Keep your workouts challenging enough to keep your motivated, but not so much that you burn out.
+Like anything worth getting in life, it takes time to achieve and consistent effort.
+If you lapse in your workouts, your fitness levels will decrease, and you’ll lose any progress you may have made.
+Keep your workouts challenging enough to keep you motivated, but not so much that you burn out.
 Experiment until you find out what works for you.

 If you gain a solid functional foundation in fitness, you can transition into athletic workouts if you decide you want to increase your muscle tone and mass further.
 In fact, this is probably the best route for you to take.
 The more fit you are, the better your heart will perform.
 Cardiovascular fitness can help to fight the effects of aging and is complimented or even combined with functional fitness training.